nemanjam/reddit-unread-comments/README.md

 ## Usage

 **Note:** 1.
 To use this extension **you must be logged in into your Reddit account** when visiting pages because Reddit has different HTML for signed in and not signed in users.
-2. Also it's meant **only for new Reddit website `www.reddit.com`**, it won't work on old website `old.reddit.com`.
+2. Also it's meant **only for the main Reddit website `www.reddit.com`**, it won't work on old website `old.reddit.com` and new website `new.reddit.com`.
 3. To open the User Settings popup you must navigate to a Reddit thread.

 #### The Problem